openpgp-pqc/draft-ietf-openpgp-nist-bp-comp/draft-ietf-openpgp-nist-bp-comp.md

 Specifically, the terms "multi-algorithm", "composite" and "non-composite" are used in correspondence with the definitions therein.
 The abbreviation "PQ" is used for post-quantum schemes.
 To denote the combination of post-quantum and traditional schemes, the abbreviation "PQ/T" is used.
-The short form "PQ(/T)" stands for PQ or PQ/T.

 ## Post-Quantum Cryptography